linkerd/website/linkerd.io/content/blog/linkerd-service-account-tokens.md

 keywords: [identity service-accounts]
 ---

+Security is a first-class concern for Linkerd.
+We recently added support for Kubernetes's new bounded service account tokens to Linkerd.
+This is a big step forward for security.
+But why?
+In order to understand that, first we need to understand how Linkerd uses service accounts.

 Linkerd uses mutual TLS (mTLS) to secure communication between services.
 You can read all about it in the [mTLS guide](https://buoyant.io/mtls-guide/).
-All of the mTLS magic is possible because the control plane (specifically the `identity` component) issues a Leaf certificate that the proxy uses to authenticate itself with other services.
+All of the mTLS magic is possible because the control plane (specifically the `identity` component) issues a certificate that the proxy uses to authenticate itself with other services.
 This feels all nice and fine, right?
 But how does the identity component ensure it is issuing a certificate to a proxy in the cluster and not some intruder trying to communicate with